spack/spack-tutorial/tutorial_environments.rst

 Notice Spack concretized the specs before installing them and their dependencies.
 It also updated the environment's view.
-Since we already installed all of these packages outside of the environment, their links were added to our environment.
+Since we already installed all these packages outside of the environment, their links were added to our environment.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^